 Rainbow Heirloom focuses on heirloom and non-GMO seed lines that appeal to gardeners wanting true-to-type broccoli varieties.
 You’ll find packets sized for garden planting and small-scale sprouting; their descriptions typically list days-to-harvest and recommended spacing for microgreens.

-Their seeds often include variety names (for example, “Calabrese” or “De Cicco”), which helps you match flavor and maturity to your needs.
+Their broccoli sprout seeds often include variety names (for example, “Calabrese” or “De Cicco”), which helps you match flavor and maturity to your needs.
 That matters if you plan both garden broccoli and indoor sprouting from the same seed line.

 Buyers who prioritize traceability and variety history will appreciate the clear varietal labeling.
 If you want high germination for consistent trays, check recent customer germination reports or ask the seller about lot testing.